Boundless baryons: how diffuse gas contributes to anisotropic tSZ signal around simulated Three Hundred clusters: Methods

 The other approach divides the gas into particles associated with halos and those beyond halos.
 We divide the halos into three mass ranges outlined in Table~\ref{tab:halo_mass_ranges}, corresponding roughly to massive clusters, low-mass clusters, and groups.
 Halos with lower masses, $M<10^{12}$\hMsun, are poorly resolved in the simulation (sampled by fewer than 1000 particles), and thus we combine those particles along with the diffuse gas which is unassociated to any halo into a fourth category.
 This is also a useful division observationally, as $M\sim10^{12} h^{-1}$\Msun\ is approximately the lowest mass probed by any currently available large galaxy survey \citep[e.g., CMASS, as shown in][]{Schaan2021}.

 To define particles that are associated with the halos in each mass range, we use multiple approaches as listed in Table~\ref{tab:bound_def}.
 The first approach simply selects those which are identified as belonging to halos of that mass range by FOF in \caesar.
 The second defines halo particles as those which lie within $R_{200c}$ from the centre-of-mass of halos defined via \ahf.
-We will sometimes refer to these particles as `bound', as $R_{200c}$ is approximately the virial radius.
-Additionally, to probe further out from each halo, we use a wider limit of $2\times R_{200c}$ for a third comparison.
+Such gas is sometimes loosely referred to as `bound' in the literature, as $R_{200c}$ is approximately the halo virial radius, although the true bound/unbound nature depends on the gas velocity, which is more complex than that of the dark matter due to feedback.
+Additionally, to probe further out from each halo, we use a wider limit of $2 R_{200c}$ for a third comparison.
 We consider extending the threshold further (e.g., $4R_{200c}$), but the limited snapshot size makes this unfeasible, as too few particles in the central uncontaminated region remain.
 Table~\ref{tab:bound_def} also lists the fraction of gas mass in the diffuse state under each definition; 87\% of the gas lies beyond $R_{200c}$ of halos, which is consistent with the findings of \citet{Sorini2022} for the \textsc{Simba} simulations.

 Figure \ref{fig:bound_unbound} shows the gas particle divisions via different methods for one snapshot.
-There is some overlap between particles which lie within $R_{200c}$ and especially $2\times R_{200c}$ of halo centres which belong to different mass ranges, therefore the mass ranges in Table \ref{tab:halo_mass_ranges} are not entirely distinct.
-In all cases, the unbound particle category \textit{is entirely distinct}, as it contains all particles which are not considered bound to any halo above $10^{12}$\hMsun.
+There is some overlap between particles which lie within $R_{200c}$ and especially $2 R_{200c}$ of halo centres which belong to different mass ranges, therefore the mass ranges in Table \ref{tab:halo_mass_ranges} are not entirely distinct.
+In all cases, the diffuse particle category \textit{is entirely distinct}, as it contains all particles which are not considered associated with any halo above $10^{12}$\hMsun.
 The different methodology has a clear visual impact on how the gas from different categories is distributed; the gas associated with high-mass FOF halos in this snapshot, for example, is far more extended than \RH{the gas} associated to high-mass halos by the virial radius.
 This suggests that the assumed definition is important when discussing the contributions of diffuse gas \RH{to the tSZ signal}.